tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Duration:  60 minutes

-In this exercise you will be configuring [Azure AD Connect](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect).
+In this exercise, you will be configuring [Azure AD Connect](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect).
 With Azure Virtual Desktop, all session host VMs within the AVD tenant environment are required to be domain joined to AD DS, and the domain must be synchronized with Azure AD.
 To manage the synchronization of objects, you will configure Azure AD Connect on the domain controller deployed in Azure.

 >**Note**: RDP access to a domain controller using a public IP address is not a best practice and is only done to simplify this lab.
 Better security practices such as removing the PIP, enabling just-in-time access and/or leveraging a bastion host should be applied enhance security.